Kisra: Sorghum in kisra

 Traditionally, in Sudanese households, sorghum is used as a base for making kisra.
 Sorghum grains are known for having high nutritional value through its minerals and vitamins, which contribute to its anti-inflammatory properties.
 Two common sorghum varieties are feterita and tabat, which are used to mill fermented flour.
 This flour is then used in fermented batter that contains a starter from fungal or bacterial fermentation.

+In 2025, Sudan joined the United Nations' global initiative "One Country One Priority Product" to promote export of sorghum.
+Previously, sorghum production has stalled, and the crop has been a victim of inflation, making it difficult to make kisra and other sorghum-based foods.
+Some Sudanese families have turned to other alternatives, like sweet potato porridge.

+Preparation

+The making of kisra is strongly gendered and typically done only by women.
+A recipe for kisra is included in Omer Al Tijani's 2025 cookbook "The Sudanese Kitchen."